amber-brown/amber-brown/content/blog/handling-dates-with-javascript/index.md

 ---
 title: Handling Dates with Javascript
 date: "2019-10-25T19:12:03.284Z"
-description: "A closer look at using date and time in Javascript"
+description: "An introduction into using date and time in Javascript and moment.js"
 ---

-## introduction

 ## The Date Object

-To use dates within Javascript we can utilise the `Date` object which is built into Javascript.
+To use dates within Javascript we can utilise the `Date` object.
 To initialise it we can write:

 ```javascript
 const now = new Date()